 A PARTY WITH A PURPOSE!

-Funds raised at Rialzo will help youth mental and physical health through Meridian’s partnership with local community schools to provide and expand services for children and adolescents in need through Meridian’s School-Based Health Clinics.
+Funds raised at Rialzo helped youth mental and physical health through Meridian’s partnership with local community schools to provide and expand services for children and adolescents in need through Meridian’s School-Based Health Clinics.

 In a recent national survey, school teachers and superintendents reported that youth mental health was the most pressing issue facing schools and students today, and the services for this are in desperate need.
 Poor mental health is a risk factor for chronic physical health conditions too – highlighting the importance of providing integrated physical and mental health.
 Meridian understands and specializes in whole-person health integration of the mind, body, and social well-being to achieve optimal health.
 To help meet the great need of this for our youth and the schools, Meridian has been providing behavioral health services for years to now over 345 schools throughout Indiana.
 Recently, Meridian spearheaded a new concept of creating an on-site school-based clinic that would offer both primary medical care and behavioral health to help broaden access to much-needed services for students, teachers, families, and the community at-large.